 The Five Pillars

-The Five Pillars of Islam are the five duties that Muslims has to do to practice their religion and consist of:
+The Five Pillars of Islam are the declaration of faith, prayer, charity, fasting during Ramadan, and pilgrimage to Mecca.
+They are the five duties that Muslims have to do to practice their religion and consist of:

-Shahadah: sincerely reciting that “There is no God but one God, and Muhammad is his messenger.”
+Shahadah: declaration of faith that “There is no God but Allah, and Muhammad is his messenger.”
 Allah is currently the standard Arabic word for God.
 However, during the pre-Islamic period, Allah refers to the Moon God of the Arabic Qureshi tribe, and ‘El’ or ‘Illah’ were the terms used to describe the God, at that time.

 Salat: performing ritual prayers in the proper way five times each day.
 The chief purpose of prayer in Islam is to act as a person’s communication with God.
 Worshippers stand before God, thank and praise Him, and ask for guidance.
 Prayer is also cited as a means of restraining a believer from social wrongs and moral deviancy.
 [Qur’an 29:45]

-Zakat: is the giving of a small percentage of one’s possessions (surplus wealth) to charity, generally to the poor and needy.
-Zakat is not only the sharing of wealth but also the sharing of happiness, such as saying kind words, smiling at someone, taking care of animals or the environment, etc. Zakat or sadqah is worship as a means of spiritual purification.
-It is not a tax burden but rather serves as a socio-financial system of Islam by redistributing the wealth to the poor and needy.
+Zakat: is the giving of a small percentage of one’s possessions to charity, generally to the poor and needy.
+Zakat or sadqah is worship as a means of spiritual purification.
 Muslim jurists agree that zakat is obligatory on the Muslim who has reached puberty, who is sane, who is free, and who owns the minimum assigned, ‘nisab’.

 Sawm: fasting the month of Ramadan.
 Muslims are prohibited from eating, drinking, smoking, and engaging in sexual intercourse from dawn (fajr) to sunset (maghrib).
 Fasting is essentially an attempt to increase one’s piety.
 One of the aims of fasting is to sympathize with those less fortunate who do not always have food and drink readily available.
 Also, one must try to avoid cursing and thinking evil thoughts.
 Fasting is viewed as a means of controlling one’s desires (of hunger, thirst, sexuality, and anger).
 Sawm also carries a significant spiritual meaning.
 It teaches the principle of love, because when one observes fasting, it is done out of deep love for God.